 5 Common Symptoms of Menopause and What to Do About Them

-Recently I hosted a 6-day online summit for women in the menopause.
-This summit explored how 15 women found relief by making simple diet and lifestyle changes.
+At an online summit I hosted, I interviewed 15 women who found relief from their menopause symptoms by making simple diet and lifestyle changes.

 After the summit, I transcribed all the interviews into one ebook.
 It took many weeks to listen to every interview and write down the pertinent piece of information each speaker so freely shared with me.

-As we age, it is not only our hormones that sabotage keeping our bodies lean and trim, but sedentary lifestyles and lack of motivation.
+As we age, it is not only our hormones that sabotage keeping our bodies lean and trim.
+Sedentary lifestyles and lack of motivation make a contribution as well.
 And these are the issues my speakers discussed.
-Weight loss can come without too much disruption in your life; with the right approach anything is possible.
+Weight loss can come without too much disruption in your life.
+With the right approach anything is possible.

 We had a wonderful sex therapist on the panel of speakers and lack of libido was openly discussed.
 The key issue here is to stop blaming the hormones completely and perhaps look at other areas that may be interfering with our libido.